ridvansalihkuzu/butterflynet/README.md

 In this work, Adaptive Attention Butterfly Network (shortly **ButterflyNet**) has been proposed  for the effective separation of laminar flow from the other flow regions.
 The proposed ButterflyNet falls into the category of *Ensemble U-Nets* with the inspiration from the following studies:
-   - [Attention U-Net](https://arxiv.org/abs/2006.04868) variants which increase the model sensitivity and prediction accuracy with minimal computational overhead,
+   - [Attention U-Net](https://arxiv.org/abs/2006.04868) which increases the model sensitivity and prediction accuracy with minimal computational overhead,
    - [DoubleU-Net](https://arxiv.org/abs/2006.04868) which is useful to eliminate the small artefacts in the segmented areas,
    - and [nnU-Net](https://arxiv.org/abs/1809.10486?) which enables dynamic adaptation of network topologies to different image modalities and geometries, and compensates the issue of having a large number of network parameters and of inefficient throughput time